zambal/eml/README.md

 language before they can be used effectively.
 Furthermore, template languages make it hard to experiment with different kinds of abstractions to achieve a clean separation of concerns.
-Eml tries to fill this gap by providing the developer all the power of Elixir itself when writing markup.
+Eml tries to fill this gap by providing the developer all the power of Elixir itself when working with markup.

 ### Walk-through